EU agrees law to make airlines pay more to pollute

 Airlines running flights within Europe currently have to submit permits from the EU's carbon market to cover their carbon dioxide emissions, but the EU gives them most of those permits for free.

-That is set to change under the law agreed by negotiators from EU countries and the European Parliament, which would phase out those free permits by 2026, sources familiar with the discussions told Reuters.
+That is set to change under the law agreed by negotiators from EU countries and the European Parliament, which would phase out those free permits by 2026.
+Free permits would be cut by 25% in 2024 and 50% in 2025.

 That will mean airlines will have to pay for their CO2 permits, providing a financial incentive for them to pollute less.

-A far smaller amount of free CO2 permits will be made available to airlines that use sustainable aviation fuels (SAF) to partly compensate them for the price difference between SAFs and far cheaper fossil fuel kerosene, the sources said.
+A smaller amount of free CO2 permits - 20 million - will be made available from 2024-2030 to airlines that use sustainable aviation fuels (SAF) to partly compensate them for the price difference between SAFs and far cheaper fossil fuel kerosene.

+"We stand with the sector through the process of the green transition," EU parliament's lead negotiator Suncana Glavak said.

-Climate campaigners lamented that emissions from international flights would not be added to the carbon market sooner.
+Climate campaigners lamented that international flights would not be added to the carbon market sooner.

-"Average European families will continue to pay much more for their CO2 emissions than frequent long-haul flyers.
-We are about to lose another decade of climate inaction," said Jo Dardenne, aviation director at non-profit group Transport and Environment.
+"Average European families will continue to pay much more for their CO2 emissions than frequent long-haul flyers," said Jo Dardenne, aviation director at non-profit group Transport and Environment.

+Airlines will also have to start reporting other pollutants including nitrogen oxides and soot particles from 2025, with the EU planning in 2028 to propose adding those emissions to the carbon market.

-EU countries and the bloc's Parliament both need to formally approve the law before it takes effect.
+EU countries and the bloc's Parliament will now formally approve the law before it takes effect.

 ((Kate.Abnett@thomsonreuters.com;))